 Official Voting Delegates

-The number of official voting delegates is based on your chapter’s membership as of February 15th.
-A list will be posted soon.
+The number of official voting delegates is based on your chapter’s membership as of January 15th.

 All advisors are asked to attend the Advisor Meeting on Saturday night.
 This meeting is conducted by the Advisor Council.